onera/paradigm/doc/sphinx/source/developer_manual/dev_tools/exch_helper.rst

 .. dropdown:: "Oneway" exchanges

   Oneway exchanges is an advanced mode of the exchange helper that decorrelates the send and receive part of the exchange.
-It allows developpers to finely manage the flow of the exchanges, for exemple to initiate several sends before starting to receive data.
+It allows developpers to finely manage the flow of the exchanges, for example to initiate several sends before starting to receive data.
   This can be useful for specific applications such as code coupling.

   .. note:: The oneway exchanges are non-blocking, and always use a point-to-point mode.

-  Oneway exchanges involves the ``PDM_exchange_direction_t`` enum:
+  Oneway exchanges involve the ``PDM_exchange_direction_t`` enum:

   .. tab-set::
     :sync-group: language